oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

 13. Create 4 similar items, ISS, CODE, LAUNCH, STATE

    Note: They need to have this exact name, these 4 items will be used by SMART on FHIR JavaScript Library.
+   *Remember to **Save** the page regularly, to not lose any progress!*

    **Identification > Name:** `ISS`